DigitalKwarts/classy/README.md

 ### How it works?

-TemplateLoader repeats the wordpress template hierarchy and uses it separately for scopes and templates.
+`ClassyTemplate` repeats the wordpress template hierarchy and uses it separately for scopes and templates.
 This allows to use the same scope with different templates and different scopes with the same template.

 ## Example of project structure
 ![alt tag](http://i.imgur.com/7BUl5lR.png)

 ## Installation
-1. Navigate to your WordPress themes directory `$ cd ~/Sites/mysite/wp-content/themes`
+1. Navigate to your WordPress themes directory `cd ~/Sites/mysite/wp-content/themes`
-2. Clone repository `$ git clone git@github.com:anrw/wp-scratch-theme.git`
+2. Clone repository `git clone git@github.com:anrw/wp-scratch-theme.git`
 3. Navigate to it `cd wp-scratch-theme`
 4. Install gulp dependencies `npm install`
 5. Install composer dependencies `composer install`